 Since our inception, we have focused our resources on our research and development activities.
-Research and development expenses consist primarily of costs incurred for the development of Twirla and other current and future product candidates, and include:
+Research and development expenses consist primarily of costs incurred for the development of Twirla and other current and future potential product candidates, and include:

-- expenses incurred under agreements with contract research organizations, or CROs, and investigative sites that conduct our clinical trials and preclinical studies; - employee-related expenses, including salaries, benefits, travel and stock-based compensation expenses; - the cost of acquiring, developing and manufacturing clinical trial materials, including the supply of our product candidates; - costs associated with research, development and regulatory activities; and - costs associated with equipment scale-up required for commercial production.
+- expenses incurred under agreements with contract research organizations, or CROs, and investigative sites that conduct our clinical trials and preclinical studies; - employee-related expenses, including salaries, benefits, travel and stock-based compensation expenses;

+- the cost of acquiring, developing and manufacturing clinical trial materials, including the supply of our product candidates; - costs associated with research, development and regulatory activities; and - costs associated with equipment scale-up required for commercial production.

 Research and development costs are expensed as incurred.
-Costs for certain development activities, such as clinical trials, are recognized based on an evaluation of the progress to completion of specific tasks using data such as subject enrollment, clinical site activations or information provided to us by our third party vendors.
+Costs for certain development activities, such as clinical trials, are recognized based on an evaluation of the progress to completion of specific tasks using data such as subject enrollment, clinical site activations or information provided to us by our third-party vendors.

 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 We do not currently utilize a formal time allocation system to capture expenses on a project-by-project basis, as the majority of our past and planned expenses have been and will be in support of Twirla.
-In 2017, we expect the expenses associated with the SECURE clinical trial to decrease as we complete the close-out activities associated with the trial and no additional clinical trials are planned at this time.
-During 2017, we expect to increase activities related to equipment qualification and validation of our commercial manufacturing process as we continue to prepare for the commercialization of Twirla.
+In 2018, we expect our research and development expenses to remain relatively consistent with 2017 expenses.
+Research and development expenses in 2018 will consist primarily of those costs associated with the continued development and refinement of our commercial manufacturing process, preparation and resubmission of the NDA for Twirla, and responding to information requests expected to be received from the FDA as part of their review of our NDA resubmission.
+In response to the 2017 CRL, we have significantly scaled back equipment qualification and validation of our commercial manufacturing process and resumption and completion of these activities will require additional capital.

 To date, our research and development expenses have related primarily to the development of Twirla.
-As we complete the close-out activities associated with the SECURE clinical trial, we expect research and development expenses to begin to shift away from costs associated with our SECURE clinical trial and toward the costs associated with preparing the resubmission of our new drug application, or NDA, and completing the qualification and validation of our commercial manufacturing process.
-In July 2016, we began preparations for an initial Phase 2 clinical trial examining the use of AG200-SP along with a smaller lower-dose combination ethinyl estradiol/levongestrel patch (SmP) in the fourth week of the woman's cycle.
-We have decided to postpone the trial and will continue to evaluate the timing for initiating dosing of the subjects for this Phase 2 clinical trial, which is dependent on available capital resources.
-We began incurring expenses for the clinical development of AG200-SP in the second half of 2016.
-For the years ended December 31, 2016, 2015 and 2014, our research and development expenses were approximately \$20.9 million, \$25.6 million and \$13.4 million, respectively.
+We expect research and development expenses in 2018 to focus on preparing the resubmission of our new drug application, or NDA, and also toward the qualification and validation of our commercial manufacturing process.
+For the years ended December 31, 2017, 2016 and 2015, our research and development expenses were approximately \$14.4 million, \$20.9 million and \$25.6 million, respectively.
 The following table summarizes our research and development expenses by functional area.